If you didn’t see my Can’t Wait Wednesday post that featured Eight Will Fall by Sarah Harian, go check it out. It will provide context for:

 I’d recommend it for fans of The Descent or other monster horror, Stranger Things, and fast-paced high fantasy novels.

-2) When I reviewed Steel Crow Saga, I started with my fear of authors running out of ways to create unique, flushed out magic systems- and then listing some recent fantastic ones (Merciful Crow, There Will Come A Darkness and Steel Crow Saga being among them)- as examples of why that fear is hopefully unfounded.
+2) I’ve had fears of authors running out of ways to create unique, flushed out magic systems- holding on to hope with the likes of Merciful Crow and There Will Come A Darkness.
 Eight Will Fall also has a very unique magic system, can you pitch it to readers?